RubenPera/Device-Drivers/paper/md/research_questions.md

 This research question is divided into sub-questions:

+- How will the communication between processes take place under Minix?
+  - How can messages be send between processes under Minix?
+    - What is an endpoint?
+    - How can messages be send?
+    - How can messages be received?
+  - How can memory be shared between processes under Minix?

 - How will a finite-state machine be build?
   - How will a finite-state machine save its transition-table, sensitivity-list and alphabet?
     - How will a finite-state machine save its transition-table?